 3.2.3 UL Tx switching clarification

-11 companies joined the discussion, 6 companies supported the proposal, 3 companies are against the proposal because the proposal is not consistent with RAN1/RAN4 agreement, 2 companies also think RAN2 should not change the agreement without RAN1 confirmation.
-There is no consensus and thus it is suggested not to pursue the CR at this meeting.
-Companies who are in favour of this change, are encouraged to bring discussion to RAN1/RAN4 to have a clear agreement there first.
+12 companies joined the discussion, 6 companies supported the proposal, 3 companies are against the proposal because the proposal is not consistent with RAN1/RAN4 agreement, 3 companies also think RAN2 should not change the agreement without RAN1 confirmation.
+There is no consensus and thus it is suggested to go online to decide whether to pursue this change.

-Proposal 3: R2-2009245 is not pursued for now due to inconsistency with RAN1/RAN4 agreement.
+Proposal 3: R2-2009245 needs an online discussion for decision.

 3.2.4 CA additional spectrum emission requirements